How to Build Layered Defensibility with a Tiered Resilience Architecture

 image_pdfimage_print

-I’ve covered the impacts of ransomware attacks and other cyber threats.
-All too often, an outcome is a complete shutdown of operations that can last for days and put not only information but also people at risk.
-There’s a better way.
+When the outcome of a breach or cyber event is too often a complete shutdown of operations that can last for days and put not only information but also people at risk, we need solutions that can turn these “major events” into “tolerable events.”

 Backups Won’t Be Enough

-Before I explain why Pure’s solution is next-gen, let’s consider what came before it.
+Before I explain what makes a solution next-gen, let’s consider what came before it.

 Initially, companies wanted to back up their data in an 8-12 hour, overnight time window.
 Once they could do that, they started to worry about backup failure.
 So, they adopted a new approach: the 3-2-1 backup strategy with three copies of data on two different media (disk and tape), keeping one copy off-site, just in case.
 However, the Colonial Pipeline breach made it quite clear that even with backups, recovery times can be weeks or longer without the right architecture and technology solutions in place.